Get Resources and Statuses from FileMaker

 });

-(This code uses the dbk.performFileMakerScript() function with lets you call any FileMaker script from within DayBack.
-It takes the script name as its first parameter, then any script parameters, then the name of any callback function you'd like to run.)
+This code uses the dbk.performFileMakerScript() function, which allows you to call any FileMaker script from within DayBack.
+It takes three parameters: the script name, any script parameters, and the name of a callback function you'd like to run.

-To use the code above for resources, change two things:
+To adapt this code for resources, change two things:

 Resources Example: Send a Simple List to DayBack

-Take a look at the FileMaker script "Sample Resources - DayBack" that comes with DayBack.
-You'll see that in line 12 it just assembles a list of resource names.
-You could do this in a loop, using ListOf(), or using ValueListItems().
+Start by reviewing the FileMaker script titled "Sample Resources - DayBack" that comes with DayBack.
+You'll notice that in line 12, the script simply assembles a list of resource names.
+You could achieve this in your own script by using a loop, the ListOf() function, or the ValueListItems() function.

-You'll run this script by creating an app action with an "On Resources Fetched" trigger like this:
+To run this script, you'll create an app action with an "On Resources Fetched" trigger.
+Here's how to set it up:

 Here's the code for that action: